birnbaum/rfvis/README.md

 [![Dependency Status](https://david-dm.org/birnbaum/rfvis.svg)](https://david-dm.org/birnbaum/rfvis)
 [![devDependency Status](https://david-dm.org/birnbaum/rfvis/dev-status.svg)](https://david-dm.org/birnbaum/rfvis#info=devDependencies)

-A tool for visualizing the structure and performance of Random Forests.
+A tool for visualizing the structure and performance of Random Forests (and other ensemble methods based on decision trees).

 ![Tree](images/tree.png)

 ## Getting Started

-As a prerequisite you need [Node.js](https://nodejs.org/en/download/) v8 or higher.
-To install RFVis run:
+Install and update RFVis via [pip](https://pip.pypa.io/en/stable/quickstart/):

 ```
-$ npm install -g rfvis
+$ pip install rfvis
 ```

+This will allow you interactively visualize a fitted Random Forest (RF) in your browser.
+To directly generate SVG files from your model you also need to install [NodeJS](https://nodejs.org/en/download/), see TODO for more information.

+## How To Use

-The tool offers a command line interface to either generate SVG files directly from your input data (`rfvis cli <data>`) or to spin up a web-based GUI for a more interactive analysis (`rfvis gui <data>`).
+RFVis offers a command line tool to either generate SVG files directly from your input data (`rfvis cli <data>`) or to spin up a web-based GUI for a more interactive analysis (`rfvis gui <data>`).

 To see all available commands run:
 ```
-$ node rfvis
+$ rfvis --help

 rfvis [command]